cschneid/sinatra-book/book/Handlers.markdown

 Structure
 ---------

 Handler is the generic term that Sinatra uses for the "controllers".
-A handler is the initial point of entry for new http requests into your application.
+A handler is the initial point of entry for new HTTP requests into your application.

 To find more about the routes, head to the Routes section (right above this one)

-redirect
+Redirect
 --------

 The redirect helper is a shortcut to a common http response code (302).

 Basic usage is easy: